 Digital Content That Connects with Older Readers

-Gated or Ungated?
+Should my Digital Content be Gated or Ungated?

 Should content be gated or ungated is one of the first issues you’ll want to tackle.
 For each incentive or resource you create, you will ask people to perform a different action to gain access.